BisanzLab/LabProtocols/Biohazards.md

 - [ ] Don't touch your cell phone with your gloved hands
 - [ ] Consider cleaning your cell phone on a regular basis using isopropanol
 - [ ] Do not eat or drink anywhere inside the lab.
 You can transfer closed materials through the lab to the lunch room by my office for your enjoyment.
-- [ ] Do not bleach nucleic acid extraction waste as it frequently contains guadinine isothiocynate which reacts with bleach to release cyanide gass.
+- [ ] Do not bleach nucleic acid extraction waste as it frequently contains guadinine isothiocynate which reacts with bleach to release cyanide gas.
 The act of nucleic acid extract is generally sufficient to kill anything in the sample and the waste from DNA extraction should be disposed of as chemical waste.
 - [ ] Using old bleach solutions.
 Diluted bleach is not stable and can rapidly loose activity.
 Always use fresh bleach from the original container.